PatrickHo-134/spelling-bee-cljs-reagent/README.md

 This is a remade version of [New York Times' spelling bee game](https://www.nytimes.com/puzzles/spelling-bee) using Clojurescript, Reagent and Re-frame.

+You can check out this [link](https://patrickho-134.github.io/spelling-bee-cljs-reagent/) to see the final product of this project.

 ## Overview

 This project is part of my Clojure training program and used for demonstrating some important concepts in Clojurescript, Reagent and Re-frame.